 We are past the days when you can create a page and get it ranking just because you said a specific keyword several times on the page.
 That said, semantic relevance still has a place and needs to be considered.

-You can do all the research you want, select exactly the right keywords, target users at the perfect moment in their buying cycle and it will all mean nothing if you don’t have the right story.
-The single most important aspect of on-site optimizations is providing valuable content that answers visitors questions.
+You can do all the research you want, select exactly the right keywords, target users at the perfect moment in their buying cycle-- but it will all mean nothing if you don’t have the right story.
+The single most important aspect of on-site optimizations is providing valuable content that answers visitors' questions.

 Download this template for step-by-step guidance for your on-site optimizations.
-This, combined with Backlinko’s research guide is a good foundation to getting started with your SEO.
+This, combined with Backlinko’s research guide is a good foundation for getting started with your SEO.